growmedevelopment/Dev-documentations/IndependentScripts/ping_report/Documentation.md

 - **ping_report.sh**
   The script deployed to the remote server.
 It:
-    - Fetches fresh servers from Vultr API.
+    - Fetches fresh servers from the Vultr API.
-    - Generates the ping report.
+    - Generates a **full HTML uptime report**.
+    - Generates a **separate DOWN-only alert** if any servers fail.
     - Emails results.

 - **utils.sh**